Adjustable versus fixed rate loans

 During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment goes toward interest, and a significantly smaller percentage toward principal.
 This proportion reverses as the loan ages.
 Thus it is advantageous to pay additional payments to reduce the principal during the early years of the mortgage.

 You can choose a fixed-rate loan to lock in a low rate.
 People choose fixed-rate loans because interest rates are low and they want to lock in this lower rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, I would love to assist you in locking a fixed-rate at a good rate.
+If you have an Adjustable Rate Mortgage (ARM) now, I would suggest you give me a call to assist you in locking a fixed-rate now.
 Call me, Sherry Bitner at 941-504-1445 or email me at Sherry@SherryBitner.com to learn more.

-Adjustable Rate Mortgages — ARMs, as we call them above — come in many varieties.
-Generally, interest for ARMs are determined by an outside index.
-A few of these are: five year, or 10 year Treasury Security rate, or others.
+Adjustable Rate Mortgages — ARMs, as we call them — come in many varieties.
+Generally, interest for ARMs are determined by an Treasury Bill index.
+They have a range of being fixed for: 3, 5, 7 or 10 years.

-Most programs have a cap that protects you from sudden monthly payment increases.
+Most programs have a cap that protects you from sudden monthly payment increases when the loan adjusts.
 There may be a cap on how much your interest rate can increase in one period.
 For example: no more than a couple percent per adjustments, even though the underlying index increases by more than two percent.
 Your loan may have a "payment cap" that instead of capping the interest directly, it caps the amount your monthly payment can increase in one period.
-Plus, the great majority of adjustable programs have a "lifetime cap" — this means that your rate will never exceed the cap amount.
+Plus, the great majority of adjustable programs have a "lifetime cap" — this means that your rate will never exceed the lifetime cap amount.

 ARMs most often have the lowest rates toward the beginning.
-They usually guarantee that rate from a three to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+You may have heard about 3/1, 5/1, 7/1 or 10/1 ARMs.
+In these loans, the introductory rate is fixed for 3, 5, 7, or 10 years.
 After this period, it adjusts every year.
-These types of loans are fixed for 3, 5, or 7 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the initial rate lock expires.
+These types of ARMs mostly benefit borrowers who know they will sell their house or refinance before the initial rate lock expires.

 Have questions about mortgage loans?
 Call me, Sherry Bitner at 941-504-1445 or email me at Sherry@SherryBitner.com